helmfile/helmfile/docs/index.md

 The `helmfile list` sub-command lists releases defined in the manifest.
 Optional `--output` flag accepts `json` to output releases in JSON format.

 If `--skip-charts` flag is not set, list would prepare all releases, by fetching charts and templating them.

+### version

+The `helmfile version` sub-command prints the version of Helmfile.Optional `-o` flag accepts `json` `yaml` `short` to output version in JSON, YAML or short format.

+default it will check for the latest version of Helmfile and print a tip if the current version is not the latest.
+To disable this behavior, set environment variable `HELMFILE_UPGRADE_NOTICE_DISABLED` to any non-empty value.

 ## Paths Overview